-Julianne walked along the corridor, her plain black shoes were muffled by the carpeted floors.
-She held tighter the folder in her hand and halted her steps outside the door that had a sign on it that read: Director.
+Julianne walked along the corridor, the sound of her plain black shoes muffled by the carpeted floors.
+She held tighter the folder in her hand and halted her steps outside the door that held the sign, Director.

 “Come in,” came the reply.

 She pushed the door open and wore her pleasant smile.
 “Good morning, Mr. Carter,” she greeted.

 “Yes, yes, come closer.”
 The spectacled man did not glance up from the paper he held in his hands.
 “Sit,” he motioned his head towards the only chair standing across his messy table.